Yellow Dog Poop — Why Is My Dog Passing Yellow Stools?

 Intestinal infections

 These can include bacterial, viral, fungal and parasitic infections.
-If left untreated, any of these can progress to more serious conditions in your pet.
+If left untreated, any of these can progress to more serious conditions in your pet, so your dog will need veterinary attention.

-What to do if your Dog is Passing Yellow Stools
+What to do if your dog’s poop is yellow

-Bouts of periodic diarrhea and stool changes can cycle in and out of your dog’s life, lasting only one or two bowel movements.
-This can be normal for some situations with your dog, unless his condition begins to deteriorate.
 However, if the yellow stools continue to be passed beyond a day or two, or if your dogs' condition is deteriorating, you should call your veterinary professional for medical evaluation.
-The condition which may be at the root of the yellow stool may be relatively minor or it can be a major health condition which will need to be treated urgently.
+The condition that may be at the root of the yellow stool may be relatively minor or it can be a major health condition which will need to be treated urgently.
+Your vet is in the best position to diagnose this, and make a treatment plan.

-For many of the possible reasons for the passing of yellow stool by your pet, close monitoring of his lifestyle is the best measure of prevention.
+So, how can you try to prevent your dog from having yellow diarrhea?
+Close monitoring of your pet’s lifestyle is the best measure of prevention.
 For conditions like pancreatitis, liver and gallbladder problems, dietary regimens will need to be evaluated to ensure that your pet is getting a balanced diet without excess fats and carbohydrates which may not be easily digested.

-Careful monitoring of your pets home environment and those areas where he exercises and plays is also a good idea, eliminating as many of the potential non-food items which might interest him enough to ingest them.
+Careful monitoring of your pet’s home environment and those areas where he or she exercises and plays is also a good idea, eliminating as many of the potential non-food items which might interest him enough to ingest them.

 Keeping up with regular checkups, vaccinations, and parasite control will help to reduce the opportunity for parasitic infection to take root in your pet’s intestinal tract.